A History of Foster Care in the United States

 The example set by Hull House propelled social growth and helped draw attention to the importance of child welfare.
 Their efforts were instrumental in creating protective legislation like child labor laws, as well as the formation of the Federal Children’s Bureau.

-Children’s Bureau History
+The Federal Children’s Bureau

 The United States government established the Children’s Bureau in 1912, with Julia Lathrop appointed as chief.
 The first female bureau chief in the federal government, she worked to focus policy and action on home life and stability for children.
 Grace Abbott, her successor, became another instrumental leader of child welfare reform.
 Through their work, the Children’s Bureau centered foster care on the health and well-being of the children.
 This paved the way for modern foster care and highlighted the importance of permanency.